Intergang: 52

-In the pages of 52, Intergang members Noose and Rough House visit Kahndaq and offer Adrianna Tomaz as tribute to Black Adam in exchange for safe passage for their group's smuggling activity.
+In the series 52, Intergang members Noose and Rough House visit Kahndaq and offer Adrianna Tomaz as tribute to Black Adam in exchange for safe passage for their group's smuggling activity.
 Both of them are killed by Adam.

-In week 9, Question tells Renee Montoya that Intergang is preparing for an invasion of Gotham City.
+Later in the series, Question tells Renee Montoya that Intergang is preparing to attack Gotham City.
 Montoya and the Question investigate and learn that Intergang has been reorganized as a semi-religious group that venerates Cain as a heroic figure for committing the first murder.
-In issue #25, Bruno Mannheim is revealed to be the current head of Intergang as well as a cannibal who kills and eats those who refuse to join the group like Kite-Man, Mirage, Rawson, and Sewer King while Lamelle, Magpie, Squid, and Ventriloquist swear their allegiance to Intergang.
+Bruno Mannheim is revealed to be the current head of Intergang as well as a cannibal who kills and eats those who refuse to join the group.